 - Purchase Fate Core, Fate Accelerated Edition, and Fate Condensed in print and PDF from Evil Hat.

 - Buy them in PDF from DriveThru RPG.

 A Note About Dice

-FAE and Fate Core use Fudge dice (named after Fudge the game system that led to Fate).
+Fate games use Fudge dice (named after Fudge, the game system that led to Fate).
 Evil Hat’s Fate Dice come in a variety of styles.
-You can also use die-rolling apps such as Pip for the iPhone and Simple Fudge Dice for Android.
+You can also use die-rolling apps such as Pip for the iPhone and Fate Dice for Android.